Note: If you'd prefer to learn how to set up a Smart Connector watching a video, see [Video] Setting up a Smart Connector.

 What is a Smart Connector?

-A Smart Connector allows you to add data to TapClicks from nearly any source and from almost all file formats.
+A Smart Connector allows you to add data to TapClicks from nearly any data source and from almost all file formats.
 TapClicks has native integrations with 100s of applications.
 But if there isn’t a native integration, you can build a Smart Connector to bring in any data for use in reports and analysis.

-The two most common use cases we see people use are manually-uploaded csv files or fetching data from a Google Drive or Google Sheet location.
+The two most common use cases we see people use are manually-uploaded csv files and fetching data from a Google Drive or Google Sheet location.
 As you’ll see, the Smart Connector feature is able to pull data from just about anywhere, and can read almost every common file format.